 On February 7, 2000, Liberty Media invested \$400 million in cash to purchase 18 million shares of our common stock and a two-year warrant to purchase approximately 29 million shares of our common stock at an exercise price of \$23.00 per share.
 The common stock, together with the common stock underlying the warrant, represents approximately 6.3% of our outstanding shares after giving effect to the aforementioned transaction.
-Liberty Media's Chairman, John C. Malone, Ph.D., will join our Board of Directors and has also committed to purchase one million shares of our common stock for approximately \$17 million in cash.
+In addition, Liberty Media's Chairman, Dr. John C. Malone, also joined our Board of Directors on March 8, 2000, and purchased one million shares of our common stock for approximately \$17 million in cash on March 20, 2000.